legomolina/web-skeleton/README.md

-# Web skeleton
+# Web skeleton v2
-Web skeleton ready to work with Slim and SASS
+Web skeleton ready to work with Slim and SCSS.

+### New v2
+- Changed project structure to split php, precompiled resources and public documents.
+- Now supports complete Handlebars templates rendering with Gulp task.
+- Includes Eloquent ORM for Database Management ready to use.
+- Includes CSRF protection with ```slim/csrf``` package and middleware
+- Instead of using php-view, now I'm using twig view, a more powerful template engine.
+- Added new gulp task to minify and copy useful code into new dist folder, ready to upload to your production server.

+### Install

 Template is ready to execute
 ```shell